burnol-math/irwin/README.md

   finitely many additive corrections done after the parallelized subprocesses have returned; this is done for all `j`'s from `0` to `k` in one-go.

-  The memory foot-print is higher than in `v3` because `maxworkers+1` rows of the Pascal triangle are in memory rather than only `2` for `v3` (and `v4`).
+  The memory foot-print is higher than in `v3` because `maxworkers` rows of the Pascal triangle are in memory rather than only `2` for `v3` (and `v4`).
-  We could reduce this to `maxworkers` up to some complication in the code.

   The variable `maxworkers` does not have to be at most the actual number of cores on the user system.
 We tested `maxworkers=2` on an old hardware with